lzmartinico/awesome-privacy-wins/README.md

 * Story about encryption

 ## Resources
-- Some resource about security/privacy
+- [Queer Privacy](Some resource about security/privacy) - Collection of essays on everyday and online privacy giving voices to queer people

 ### Guides

- - Some guide about security/privacy
+ - [Smart Girl's Guide to Privacy](https://nostarch.com/smartgirlsguide) - Practical guide on how to be safe as a woman online